CXwudi/My-Next-Gen-Dream-PC-Builde-Guide/README.md

 5. Make sure to watch out the fan blow direction
    - it usually goes from clean side to the side that has bones that holding the fan engine
    - some fans may have arrows pointing the direction
-6. Lay down the case when building, don't be Linus
-7. IF YOU LOSE A SCREW OR OTHER SMALL METAL OBJECT, DO NOT TURN ON YOU COMPUTER UNTIL YOU FIND IT
+6. IF YOU LOSE A SCREW OR OTHER SMALL METAL OBJECT, DO NOT TURN ON YOU COMPUTER UNTIL YOU FIND IT

 ## Phase - before buide